agnesaz/chess_game/README.md

 6. Leave a Game:
     Click the "Leave Game" button if you want to exit the current game.

-##  Contributing
-    Feel free to fork the repository and submit pull requests.
-If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.

-##  License
-    This project is licensed under the MIT License - see the LICENSE file for details.

 ##  Acknowledgments
     Chessboard.js for the chessboard UI.
     Socket.IO for real-time communication.
     Express for the web framework.

-Feel free to adjust any details as necessary for your specific needs!